corda/corda/docs/source/upgrading-cordapps.rst

 expect a String.
 This flow is still able to communicate with parties that are running the older CorDapp containing the older flow.

-How do I deal with interface changes to inlined sub flows?
+How do I deal with interface changes to inlined subflows?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Here is an example of an in-lined subflow: